nunogois/nrc-strava-go/README.md

 - [ ] Proper error handling;
 - [ ] Refactor requests to an API file;
 - [ ] Code review;
+- [ ] Add heartbeat, elevation and other relevant info;

 ## Similar projects